CMU-Robotics-Club/RobOrchestra/README.md

 The robots, all powered by Arduinos with MIDI shields, operate via a distributed network.
 A laptop acts as the "conductor", transmitting MIDI signals through the network of robots.
 Each robot reads the data and picks out its own part, and then plays it accordingly.
-We use Max 7, a powerful music programming language, to control the orchestra, however it should work with nearly any MIDI software.
+We currently use Processing to control the orchestra.

 ###Robots.